SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 - 19-TET (since v.&thinsp;4.0)
 - [31-TET](https://en.wikipedia.org/wiki/31_equal_temperament).

 29-TET is supported by a separate application ("code/29-EDO").
-This application is more advanced, is currently used for teaching music in the famouse international Brainin school of music on a regular basis.
+This application is more advanced and is currently used for teaching music in the famous international Brainin school of music on a regular basis.
 It deserves a separate article.

 Any arbitrary tonal systems can be created using Microtonal Playground ("code/playground"),